Articdive/JNoise/.github/README.md

 ### Getting Normal Noise Values
 The Noise's dimension has to do with the amount of parameters.
 If you add two doubles after the getNoise method, you will receive 2 dimensional noise.

-All Noise Implementations support 2D, 3D and 4D noise.
+Nearly All Noise Implementations support 2D, 3D and 4D noise.

 Example: Getting 2D Perlin-Noise:
 ```java